kjell/mcn-2020-git-haiku/index.md

-This is the new line
+None is travelling
-even the crickets' singing
+in your brief sweet waters
-A little woven cape
+Basho lines the moon